-Pediatric Asthma in United States
+Pediatric Asthma in the United States

-In 1999, the Centers for Disease Control and Prevention (CDC) created the National Asthma Control Program (NACP) to help millions of people with asthma in the U.S. gain control over their asthma.
-The NACP conducts asthma surveillance and supports 25 states with funds to monitor and focus efforts and resources.
+In 1999, the CDC created the National Asthma Control Program (NACP) to help millions of people with asthma in the U.S. gain control over their asthma.
+The NACP conducts asthma surveillance and supports 29 programs with funds to monitor and focus efforts and resources.